This property was donated to STPAL via a fee simple deed transfer in 2016. It was perpetually conserved deed restriction on December 27, 2019.

 STPAL’s land holdings include many tracts that are undergoing environmental enhancement and restoration including this tract currently known as Burke County Natural Land.
 It is just south of Augusta, Georgia.
 The county seat of Burke County is the pretty town of Waynesboro.

-This tract consists of 95% old pasture and 5% wooded land and is generally bounded by small landowners and rural woodland/farmland tracts.
+This 354-acre tract consists of 95% old pasture and 5% wooded land and is generally bounded by small landowners and rural woodland/farmland tracts.
 The pasture is naturally succeeding to brush and tree saplings.
-The wooded areas are small clumps of mixed pine hardwood that have been cutover in recent years.
-The tract would originally have consisted of a mix of longleaf pine on the sandier uplands, including some scrub oak and other hardwood.
-The lower, moister areas would have been a hardwood and mixed pine hardwood forest.
-The most distinctive features of the Property are the location in the Fall Line Sand Hills, an important ecological region of Georgia.
+The wooded areas are small clumps of mixed pine hardwood that was cutover prior to STPAL’s acquisition.
+The tract was originally a mix of longleaf pine on the sandier uplands, including some scrub oak and other hardwood.
+The lower, more moist areas would have been a hardwood and mixed pine hardwood forest.
+It is within the Fall Line Sand Hills, an important ecological region of Georgia.
 The Sand Hills are a narrow, rolling to hilly, highly dissected belt stretching across the state from Augusta to Columbus.
 The region is composed primarily of Cretaceous and Eocene marine sands and clays deposited over the crystalline and metamorphic rocks of the Piedmont.
 Soils are mostly excessively well drained and low in nutrients, although soils in some areas contain more loamy and clayey horizons.
 The driest sites have typical sandhill vegetation characterized by longleaf pine and turkey oak.
 Other areas have shortleaf-loblolly pine forests or mixed oak-pine forests.